 TIG welding requires the components to be spotlessly clean prepared surfaces and cut to within smaller tolerances enabling an aesthetic weld with no splatter.

 The hand crafted quality, strength and visual appeal of TIG welding sets Cobra Exhausts apart from other brands that use MIG welding.

-TIG welding produces a stronger more durable weld that is generally more malleable and less brittle due to the slower cooling rate of the metals.
+TIG welding produces a stronger more durable weld that is generally more malleable and less brittle.
 The TIG welding process heats the stainless steel enough to bond with minimal filler needed.
 This process allows total control over the weld producing a perfect bead with a flatter, intricate and visually striking finish in keeping with the hand crafted quality associated with Cobra Sport Exhausts.